Deaths of racing friends had 'huge impact' on Herbertson

 "I've lost my best mate but his family have lost a son and a brother.
 I'm still very close to the family and they are going through so much more than I am.

-"It has made me think more, not about stopping racing as I want to race for ever, but it's made me realise the kind of people you want around you and how important that is."
+"It has made me think more, not about stopping racing as I want to race forever, but it's made me realise the kind of people you want around you and how important that is."

 'Nobody would ever replace Chrissy'